Devin FosterNovember 17, 2020

 Current and former military members are uniquely positioned to make positive impacts for organizations.
 Their training and experience translate to strong critical thinking, team building, and problem-solving skills.

 But it’s easy for recruiters and hiring managers to inadvertently overlook the skills that make this candidate segment so valuable.
-To help better understand the value that military veterans can add to organizations, Talent Experience Live hosted two guest experts: Andrew Wittman, a Marine Corps infantry combat veteran and former federal agent for the U.S. Capitol Police, and Matt Disher, Military Recruiting Program Leader at Cushman & Wakefield, and veteran of the U.S. Marines.
+To help better understand the value that military veterans can add to organizations, Talent Experience Live hosted two guest experts: Andrew Wittman, a Marine Corps infantry combat veteran and former federal agent for the U.S. Capitol Police, and Matt Disher, Executive Director of Military at Cushman & Wakefield, and veteran of the U.S. Marines.

 Check out this episode for key insights – including a peek at how the Phenom Military Search Code empowers veterans and recruiters alike with AI-driven skills matching capabilities.